India: Jharkhand Water Project

 On the recommendation of the Inspection Panel, the World Bank Board of Directors approved an investigation into this project on March 1, 2019.

-The Panel has completed their investigation and the communities are in the process of engaging in a consultation on a proposed Management Action Plan, with World Bank Board review of the Inspection Panel’s findings and the Plan expected in Spring 2020.
+The Panel has completed their investigation.
+The communities were in the process of engaging in a consultation on a proposed Management Action Plan, however, those consultations had to be postponed due to the COVID-19 pandemic.
+The consultations, followed by World Bank Board review of the Management Action Plan, is expected once the Bank’s travel restrictions are eased.

 Accountability Counsel’s case partner is Bineet Mundu.
 Mr. Mundu is an Indigenous academic and social activist, who has many years of experience working with social movements.
 He is an advisor to the communities.